stefanos50/dlss5-dataset-enhancer/README.md

 - Run image enhancement from a terminal or import it into a Python pipeline.
 - Configure GPU, style, intensity, and processing passes in `config.yaml`.
 - Process a folder of images/videos sequentially, saving each result immediately.
-- Accept file paths, Pillow images, or NumPy RGB/RGBA arrays through the Python API.
+- Accept file paths, Pillow images, videos, or NumPy RGB/RGBA arrays through the Python API.
-- Preserve alpha and image dimensions after EXIF orientation is applied; convert embedded input color profiles to sRGB.
-- Optionally process videos frame by frame using `main.py`.

 This is a Python entry point to the native Neuroframe engine, **not a pure-Python inference implementation**.
 It still requires the matching DLL runtime and compatible NVIDIA hardware.
 Gradio, PyTorch, and a separately installed CUDA toolkit are not required by these scripts.